Haukain/ddbl-web-app/README.md

 - [NodeJS](https://nodejs.org/en/) (>v10.15.1) and npm (>v6.4.1)
 - [PostgreSQL](https://www.postgresql.org/) (>v11)

-On a local PostgreSQL server, create a database called `ddbl_web_app` and a user `ddbl_web_app` (password: `ddbl`) and give him the rights to read and write on the previously create database.
+On a local PostgreSQL server, create a database called `ddbl_web_app` and a user `ddbl_web_app` (password: `ddbl`) and give him the rights to read and write on the previously created database.

 Clone this repository on your computer, open tabs in your terminal and move to the `source/` folder in the first one and to the `source/client/` folder in the second.

 Run the command `npm install` in both tabs, this will install the dependencies of the project.

-Once the installation done you can run `npm start` in both tabs.
+Once the installation is done you can run `npm start` in both tabs.
 You can then go to http://localhost:3000 to access the web application or http://localhost:4000 to access the API.

 ### Deployment